GrigorovBore/cloudops-iac-lab/README.md

 ## Project Overview

 CloudOps IaC Lab is a Terraform project that provisions a basic AWS networking environment.
-It was created as a hands-on learning project to practice Infrastructure as Code and core AWS networking concepts.
+I built it as a hands-on learning project to practice Infrastructure as Code and core AWS networking concepts.

-I built this project to practice AWS networking and Infrastructure as Code by provisioning resources with Terraform.

 To keep the scope manageable, this project provisions only networking and basic CloudWatch resources.
 Compute resources will be added in a future iteration.

-Project 1: CloudOps IaC Lab (Networking + Observability).
-Potential upgrade to Project 2: Build on this foundation by deploying an application using Amazon EC2 behind an Application Load Balancer (ALB).
+This project serves as the networking foundation for a future iteration that will deploy an Amazon EC2 application behind an Application Load Balancer (ALB).

 ---

-## Project Scenario
+## Project Objectives

 This project creates a reusable AWS networking foundation that can support future application deployments.